GoogleChrome/web.dev/src/site/content/en/blog/web-on-android/index.md

 It is also important to provide good security indicators to users, and browsers put a lot of effort and are [always evolving][13] in this area.
-However, the WebView lacks an API for checking if a site's connection is secure, which allows application developers to build trustworthy security indicators.
+However, the WebView lacks an API for checking if a site's connection is secure that allows application developers to build trustworthy security indicators.
 The lack of such an API could cause, for instance, a URL displayed in the address bar to not match the page displayed to the user, even over secure HTTPS connections.